Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Baltimore played seven games with more than 50 points scored, its current matchup's point total, last season.
+- Baltimore and its opponent combined to score over 50 points, the current matchup's total, in seven of 18 games last year.

-- Detroit's games went over 50 total points scored in 13 of 16 matchups last season.
+- Detroit played 13 games last season (81.2% of opportunities) in which the teams combined to score more than 50 points.

-- These two teams averaged a combined 52.9 points per game a season ago, 2.9 more points than the total of 50 set for this matchup.
+- These teams averaged a combined 52.9 points per game a season ago, 2.9 more points than the total of 50 set for this game.

-- Opponents of these teams averaged a combined 51.3 points per game last season, 1.3 more than the point total for this matchup.
+- The Ravens and the Lions saw their opponents average a combined 1.3 more points per game last season than the over/under of 50 set for this matchup.

-- Lions games in 2020 averaged a total of 51.0 points, 1.0 more than the point total in this matchup.
+- The average total for Lions games in 2020 was 1.0 more point than the point total of 50 in this outing.

 Ravens stats and trends

-- Baltimore was 6-0 against the spread and 6-0 overall in games when it recorded over 32.4 points last season.
+- Baltimore was 6-0 against the spread and 6-0 overall in games when it put up more than 32.4 points last year.

-- The Ravens collected 363.1 yards per game last season, 56.7 fewer yards than the 419.8 the Lions allowed per contest.
+- The Ravens averaged 363.1 yards per game last season, 56.7 fewer yards than the 419.8 the Lions allowed per outing.

-- Baltimore was 2-1 against the spread and 2-1 overall when the team picked up over 419.8 yards last season.
+- Baltimore was 2-1 against the spread and 2-1 overall when the team amassed more than 419.8 yards last season.

-- Last season the Ravens turned the ball over 18 times, six more than the Lions' takeaways (12).

 Lions stats and trends